arillo/Backbone.Facetr/README.md

 Adds a Facet on the given collection using the property refered to by the Dot Notation expression (See Dot Notation section for more details).
+Valid operator values are: 'or' and 'and' (anything else will default to 'and').
 Returns the created Facet instance to allow method chaining.
 Triggers a facet event with the facetName passed to the callback.